tsgates/arch-wiki-markdown/wiki/LVM.md

     # vgscan
     # vgchange -ay

-Now you can create filesystems on logical volumes and mount them as normal partitions (if you are installing Arch linux, refer to mounting the partitions for additional details):
+Now you can create file systems on logical volumes and mount them as normal partitions (if you are installing Arch linux, refer to mounting the partitions for additional details):